Guide to Zimbabwe safaris, attractions, things to do, where to stay and trusted tour operators.

 Harare is Zimbabwe’s capital city, it was formerly known as Salisbury and famously nicknamed as the sunshine city, and it is a very clean city, for visitors who visit the country for the first time it is advised you tour this city to have an added experience.
 Harare is endowed with African art and traditional designs like jewelry, textiles, musical instruments and baskets, beautiful flowering trees, amazing parks, interesting local culture, the lion and cheetah parks, and interesting night life that is enjoyed in hotels, casinos and bars.
 There are available and affordable accommodation facilities in Harare.

 Mutarazi Falls are located in the Eastern highlands in Nyanga National Park in Zimbabwe.
 These falls are highest water fall in Zimbabwe falling at 762m, the second highest in Africa and ranking the 17th in the world.
 It is an amazing time hearing and watching the water waters fall, smelling a fresh natural odor and meandering through the rocks.
-Visiting these falls is an added experience whereby you are able to visit the park at large which is not only gifted with the amazing waterfalls but also vegetation and wildlife such as lions, reedbucks, buffaloes, antelopes, hyenas, kudus and leopards.
+Visiting these falls is an added experience whereby you are able to visit this Zimbabwe safari park at large which is not only gifted with the amazing waterfalls but also vegetation and wildlife such as lions, reedbucks, buffaloes, antelopes, hyenas, kudus and leopards.
 The temperatures around the falls are cooler than other parts of the country even during summer since the falls are on a higher altitude and during the winter seasons it is cooler with temperatures ranging from 12ºC and 24ºC, at night its even more as temperatures fall below freezing.

 Take part in adventure activities such as kayaking, wild water rafting, hiking around the fall, nature walks among others.